-These Paleo Cranberry Crumb Bars are nut free, eggless and easy to make.
-They have a cassava flour shortbread crust and crumble topping and a tart cranberry filling.
+These paleo cranberry crumb bars have a cassava flour shortbread crust and crumble topping and a tart cranberry-orange filling.
 The tart filling is perfectly balance by the sweetness of the shortbread and even better topped with a dollop of coconut cream.
 These healthy cranberry bars are gluten free, dairy free, egg free and nut free - a delicious paleo friendly dessert!

 One of the things I love about having a blog and creating content is that I'm always using new ingredients and products.
 I haven't used fresh cranberries in any of my recipes prior to this one.
 In fact, this was my first time ever purchasing raw cranberries!

 Originally, I needed the cranberries for a holiday photoshoot, but didn't have a plan for what to do with them afterwards.
-Since I hate letting food go to waste, I decided to use them in a new recipe.
-And that recipe ended up being these Paleo Cranberry Crumb Bars.
+Since I hate letting food go to waste, I decided to use them in a new recipe - these paleo cranberry crumb bars.

 After one bite, I was immediately sold - these are the best cranberry crumb bars!
 This is an easy cranberry recipe worth making every year around the holidays.